top of page

 3. Eagle Rock

 At under 1 mile out and back, Eagle Rock is a nice short hike with fantastic panoramic views of Lake Tahoe.
-The trailhead to Eagle Rock is right off HWY 89 in Homewood, California.
+The trailhead to Eagle Rock is right off Highway 89 in Homewood, California.

 4. Tahoe City